2 inmates charged with attempted murder after attack on Montana jail guards

 The two officers were targeted in an unprovoked attack Saturday night, Sheriff Mike Linder said.
 The attack was captured on security cameras but Linder declined to release the footage.

 Judge Bradley Kneeland set bond on Tuesday at $1 million for Myron Scott Goes Ahead, 20, and $500,000 for Ashtin Zant Glen, 18.
 The two inmates face additional weapons charges.
-They could be sentenced to up to life in prison if convicted.
+They could be sentenced to up to life in prison if convicted on attempted murder

-Goes Ahead was being held in jail while awaiting trial on two murder charges stemming from a shooting last year in Billings that killed a man, who then fell on an infant who also died.
-Goes Ahead and another person were accused of stealing ammunition from a sporting goods store and then firing a spray of bullets into the house where the victims lived.
-The infant was suffocated after the man who had been carrying him was shot and fell on top of him, authorities said.
+Goes Ahead was being held in jail while awaiting trial on two murder charges stemming from a shooting last year in Billings that killed a man, who then fell on a boy who also died.
+Goes Ahead and another person were accused of stealing ammunition from a sporting goods store and then firing a spray of bullets into the house with the victims.
+The boy, who was almost 1 year old, suffocated after the man who had been carrying him was shot and fell on top of him, authorities said.

 Glen was being held on charges including attempted murder.
 Authorities said he’s accused of shooting and wounding a man during a gunfight last year and later firing at deputies as he fled from the scene.